-Want to know how I transform every hotel room into a traveling art studio?
+What to know how I transform hotel rooms into art studios?

 I pack VERY heavy.
 I travel with two – 50 pound suitcases, one fullof paint, brushes and canvases, and the other with my professional day gig clothes and job supplies.
 As a result, I have been joyfully creating art at night from hotel rooms across the country for most of 2017, finishing more canvases on the road than I previously completed in my home studio when not traveling on the weekends.

 What I pack in one of these two, 50 pound suitcases!